nppackages/lpcde/paper.md

 # Statement of need

 @Wand-Jones_1995_Book, @Fan-Gijbels_1996_Book, @simonoff2012smoothing, and @scott2015multivariate give textbook introductions to kernel-based density and local polynomial estimation and inference methods.
 The core idea underlying the estimator implemented in `lpcde` is to use kernel-based local polynomial smoothing methods to construct an automatic boundary adaptive estimator for conditional CDFs, conditional PDFs, and derivatives thereof.
 The estimator implemented in this package consists of two steps.
-The first step estimates the conditional distribution function using standard local polynomial regression methods, and the second step applies local polynomial smoothing to the (non-smooth) local polynomial conditional CDF estimate from the first step to obtain a smooth estimate of the conditional CDF, conditioal PDF, and derivatives thereof.
+The first step estimates the conditional distribution function using standard local polynomial regression methods, and the second step applies local polynomial smoothing to the (non-smooth) local polynomial conditional CDF estimate from the first step to obtain a smooth estimate of the conditional CDF, conditional PDF, and derivatives thereof.

 A distinct advantage of this estimation method over existing ones is its boundary adaptivity for a possibly unknown compact support of the data.
 Furthermore, the estimator has a simple closed form representation, which leads to easy and fast implementation.
 Unlike other boundary adaptive procedures, the estimation procedures implemented in the package `lpcde` do not require pre-processing of data, and thus avoid the challenges of hyper-parameter tuning: only one bandwidth parameter needs to be selected for implementation.
 See @CCJM_2024_Bernoulli and @CCJM_2024_lpcde for more details.